Talk to a healthcare professionals 1-855-899-2873

 Changing dietary habits also has benefits for the prevention of cardiovascular disease and other cancers such as colon cancer.
 It should be remembered that many men with prostate cancer can be cured or their risk of dying is minimal and that a change in diet can have a tangible effect on other diseases.

 It is obvious that more studies on this subject are needed.
 But in the meantime, it is highly recommended that you choose your food wisely.

 Being overweight or obese

-Studies have shown that men who are overweight or obese are more likely to receive an advanced-stage prostate cancer diagnosis, or a diagnosis which indicates that the cancer is already spreading (metastasis) to other parts of the body.
+Studies have shown that men who are overweight or obese are more likely to receive an advanced-stage prostate cancer diagnosis or a diagnosis that indicates that the cancer is already spreading (metastasis) to other parts of the body.

 Chronic inflammation and infection

 Studies suggest that men with a history of sexually transmitted disease or prostatitis are at higher risk for prostate cancer.

 - Infections and chronic inflammation lead to repeated prostate tissue damage and repair.